Location: Dorset, England, UK

 Been playing guitar since: 1995

 The thing that changed it all was discovering an old Iron Maiden tape in a dusty corner at home.
 The album was 'Seventh Son Of A Seventh Son'.
 Never before had I heard music so broodingly atmospheric, yet so anthemic.
 There was no going back.
 I had to have an electric guitar !
-Being very blessed with having parents who actually supported my wish to delve into the world of music, I eventually did get my hands on a ¾ size, black Washburn.
-My Dad mentioned something about needing a distortion pedal, whatever that was.
-However, I wasn't particularly interested in what a distortion pedal was or what it did.
-How things change....!
-In this case, they changed pretty quickly !
+I eventually did get my hands on a ¾ size, black Washburn and dived into the world of amps and distortion!

 Playing and Influences

 As much as my favourite rock and metal bands kept fuelling my inspiration, the first guitarist who really turned my head around was Joe Satriani with his Surfing With The Alien album.
 His playing seemed untouchable... divine, in fact.
 However, the player who spoke to me the most is Marty Friedman.
 It's the way he really gets into his guitar and bends and phrases like his hands are both elasticated but also made of iron... the passion of a true master.

 I also deeply admire the man who inspired Friedman himself, the incredible Michael Schenker.
 In recent years it's not just the music that's inspired me.. the words of the late and brilliant Philip Toshio Sudo and his book 'Zen Guitar' should be definite reading material for all musicians.

 The brilliant thing about GMC is being able to share not just playing tips and approaches but our philosophy towards playing guitar.
 The true spirit of being a musician who is open to all learning is something that is ever present at GMC and I look forward to learning as much as teaching.

 More: My Youtube Channel, The Reckoning Website, My Bandcamp